-This easy Cincinnati chili is made with, as main ingredients, ground beef, onions, spices, and dark chocolate, and is served on spaghetti and smothered with cheese.
+This easy Cincinnati chili is made with ground beef, onions, spices, and dark chocolate, as the main ingredients, and is served on spaghetti and smothered with cheese.
 (You heard us right.)
 And folks are calling it the best Cincinnati chili they’ve ever had.

 One of the most popular chains of Cincinnati chili parlors—yes, they call them parlors, isn’t that quaint?!—in Ohio is Skyline Chili.
 If you’re ever driving past, we suggest you make a detour and dally long enough to sit down and have a bowl full.]
 The chili is served atop spaghetti and is smothered with shredded cheese.
 And the chili itself is different than what you’re accustomed to calling chili.
 It’s spicier—as in full of warming spices like allspice, cloves, and the like.
 It’s dicier—as in punctuated with wee bits of ground beef rather than hulking behemoth chunks of chuck.
 It’s runnier—as in much soupier than the stick-a-spoon-in-it style of chili to which you may be accustomed.
 It’s chocolate-ier—as in graced by the enveloping and oh-so-slightly sweet goodness of dark chocolate that rounds out the spices and lends a slight mole-like character to the whole shebang.
 Oh, it’s less bean-ier, too—they get added later, as an optional afterthought.
 Still, despite its questionable right to the name “chili,” we really, really like this little number.
 Here’s how you’ll find it—and need to order it—in Cincinnati: